-FL algorithms are often unstable due to the mismatch in client objectives which can lead to large changes during local training and cause significant deviations amongst the different client models.
-In the setting where a pre-trained model allows us a powerful initial representation we argue that a way to improve the stability and converge quickly is by considering a two-stage procedure.
-In the first phase (HeadTune) we perform HeadTuning where the parameters of $g$ are updated e.g. by learning a linear model in federated fashion or by using FedNCM.
-We observe that FedNCM HeadTuning requires only a single forward pass through the data; one model communication to each client and one communication of centroids back.
-This is a negligible cost in compute and communication with respect to any typical fine-tuning phase.
-In the second phase (FineTune), $f$ and the parameters $\mathbf{w}$ are fine tuned in a federated setting according to the FL objective function specified in Eq.~\ref{eq:fl_objective}.
-Taking the negligible cost of communication and compute provided by FedNCM into account, our two-phase approach can have a substantial advantage in convergence when compared to simply a fine-tuning phase \citep{nguyen2023begin,chen2023importance}.
-We also note that our two-phase strategy is compatible with any federated optimization algorithm in the literature.
+FL algorithms are often unstable due to the mismatch in client objectives which can lead to large changes during local training causing significant deviations amongst the different client models.
+When using a pre-trained model which allows us a powerful initial representation, we argue that a two-stage procedure will improve training stability and converge more quickly.
+In the first stage (HeadTune) we perform HeadTuning where the parameters of $g$ are updated \textit{e.g.} by linear probing in federated fashion or by using FedNCM.
+As stated in Sec.~\ref{sec:fedncm}, FedNCM is highly efficient, imposing a negligible cost in compute and communication with respect to any typical fine-tuning stage.
+In the second stage (FineTune), both $f$ and the classifier initialized in stage one, are fine tuned together in a federated setting according to the FL objective function specified in Eq.~\ref{eq:fl_objective}.
+Taking the negligible cost of communication and compute provided by FedNCM into account, our two-stage approach can have a substantial advantage in convergence when compared to simply a fine-tuning stage \citep{nguyen2023begin,chen2023importance}.

-We now give an intuitive interpretation of the advantages provided by our method using the framework of \citet{ren2023how}.
+We now give an intuitive interpretation of the advantages of our method using the framework of \citet{ren2023how}.
 Assume that the $k$-th worker is initialized via $\mathbf{w}_0$, and trained locally with SGD for several steps until it reaches the parameter $\mathbf{w}_k$.
-Writing $\mathbf{w}^*$ the optimal parameter, via triangular inequality, we obtain the following inequality:

-In the NTK regime, for sufficiently small step size, \citet{ren2023how} showed that the second term depends on the approximation quality of the head $g_0$ at initialization, which is bounded (where $\sigma$ is the sigmoid activation and $\{\mathbf{e}_i\}_i$ the canonical basis) for some $c>0$, by:
+Writing $\mathbf{w}^*$ the optimal parameter, via triangular inequality, we obtain the following inequality: In the neural tangent kernel (NTK) \citep{ren2023how, jacot2018ntk} regime, for sufficiently small step size, \citet{ren2023how} showed that the second term depends on the approximation quality of the head $g_0$ at initialization, which is bounded (where $\sigma$ is the sigmoid activation and $\{\mathbf{e}_i\}_i$ the canonical basis) for some $c>0$, by: